codeforkjeff/trello-cal-sync/README.md

 It looks like "blah@group.calendar.google.com"
 - Copy the calendar id into the `config.json` file.

-To use the calendar in Outlook (ugh):
-- go to the "Settings and sharing" screen for the Google calendar
-- go to "Integrate calendar" section
-- copy the "Secret address in iCal format" address
-- in Outlook, right-click "My Calendars" and select "Add Calendar" -> "From Internet..." and paste in the address
-- sometimes Outlook gets messed up and stops properly syncing the calendar;
-if this happens, remove it from Outlook, go to the Google calendar settings and click the "Reset" button for the secret address, then re-add the calendar to Outlook using the new address

 ### Alternative: Setting up the Google Parts (using OAuth):

 If you can't get the above to work, try this: